EndlessDynamics/Git_Notes/Setting_Up_Git_Using_GitBash.md

   - The `-C` arg stands for comment, and allows you to associate the key with a specific email.
 Such as the email associated with GitHub/GitLab.

 You'll be prompted for 2 things:
-1. The Absolute path in which you will save the priv/pub keys (*include in the path the desired name of your keys*),
+1. The Absolute Path in which you will save the priv/pub keys (*include in the path the desired name of your keys*),
 2. A passphrase required to be entered when the key is *initially* used or when the PC is shutdown/rebooted.

 ```